tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 Quantum computing is no longer perceived as a conjecture of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
 As such, as quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.

-Extensive research has developed Post-quantum key encapsulation mechanisms (PQ-KEM) in order to provide secure key establishment against an adversary with access to a quantum computer.
+Researchers have developed Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs) to provide secure key establishment resistant against an adversary with access to a quantum computer.

-As the National Institute of Standards and Technology (NIST) is still in the process of selecting the new post-quantum cryptographic algorithms that are secure against both quantum and classical computers, the purpose of this document is to propose a Post-quantum KEM solution to protect the confidentiality of content encrypted using JOSE and COSE against the quantum threat.
+As the National Institute of Standards and Technology (NIST) is still in the process of selecting the new post-quantum cryptographic algorithms that are secure against both quantum and classical computers, the purpose of this document is to propose a PQ-KEMs to protect the confidentiality of content encrypted using JOSE and COSE against the quantum threat.

-Although this mechanism could thus be used with any post-quantum KEM, this docuemnt specifies the case where the PQ-KEM algorithm is ML-KEM.
-The Module-Lattice-based Key-Encapsulation Mechanism (ML-KEM) Algorithm is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
-Three parameters sets for the ML-KEM Algorithm are specified by NIST in {{FIPS203-ipd}}.
+Although this mechanism could thus be used with any PQ-KEM, this document focuses on Module-Lattice-based Key Encapsulation Mechanisms (ML-KEMs).
+ML-KEM is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
+Three parameters sets for ML-KEMs are specified by {{FIPS203-ipd}}.
 In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 This document makes use of the terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
+The following terms are repeately used in this specification:

+- KEM: Key Encapsulation Mechanism
+- PQ-KEM: Post-Quantum Key Encapsulation Mechanism
+- CEK: Content Encryption Key
+- ML-KEM: Module-Lattice-based Key Encapsulation Mechanism

 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

 "Traditional Algorithm":  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
 In the context of JOSE, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman Ephemeral Static {{?RFC6090}} {{?RFC8037}}.
 In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH {{?RFC9052}}.